Your drinking water

 Through our Community Lead Testing Program, the Region of Peel tests drinking water in homes and municipal hydrants twice a year in Bolton, south Caledon, Brampton, and Mississauga.
 Test results consistently meet Ontario drinking water quality standards and Health Canada guidelines.

-The Region of Peel adds fluoride to the South Peel drinking water supply.
+Peel Region adds fluoride to the South Peel drinking water supply.
 South Peel includes Brampton, Mississauga, and southern parts of Caledon including Bolton and Mayfield West.
-The amount of fluoride is regulated by the province.
+The amount of fluoride in drinking water is regulated by the province.
 It’s maintained at the best level to prevent tooth decay.

 We don’t add fluoride to the water in the Inglewood, Palgrave, Caledon East, Caledon Village, Alton, or Cheltenham areas.
-In these areas, any fluoride found naturally occurs in the water.
+In these areas, any fluoride found in the water occurs naturally.

 Learn more about fluoride in tap water.